Ationet/ationetdocs/ATIONet_Dynamic_QR_Code_Payments-EN.md

 Receive the sale's information.
 Returns the Transaction's Id, the QR Type, the URL to do the Sale and the QR Code Image encode in base 64 format.

+>`WARNING`: you have 120 secs to confirm the payment.
+After that the Transaction won't available.
+>This method require basic auth through header.
+Example `Basic user:pass`.

 #### Request Format

 URL: /api/QR/Create